Help for people on a low income

 The amount of Income support paid varies according to age, existing income and savings, and entitlement to any available premiums.
 Premiums are awarded to people receiving certain disability benefits and carers receiving the Carer’s allowance, for example, so it is important to seek advice.

 If you are eligible you will receive Universal credit instead of Income support when it is fully introduced in your area for new claims or when you are eventually moved from one of the legacy benefits to Universal credit.
 A carer amount will be included in Universal credit if you have ‘regular and substantial caring responsibilities’ – whether or not you get Carer’s allowance.

 If you are unable to work because of a disability or illness, you should claim ESA instead of income support.

-Cold weather and winter fuel payments
+Cold weather payments

 How much are you entitled to?

 Find out the current rates for cold weather and winter fuel payments.